LibreCAD/docs/guides/draw.rst

 To follow...

-Adjusting Entities
+Modifying Entities
 ------------------

-Using 'handles', to follow...
+Not to be confused with the "Modify" tools, but for using 'handles', attribute and properties.
+To follow...

+Also, "selecting" entities.
+To follow...

 Changing Attributes
 ~~~~~~~~~~~~~~~~~~~